dmryan711/Project_2/README.md

   MYSQL_PORT=
   MYSQL_USERNAME=
   MYSQL_PASSWORD=
+  MYSQL_DATABASE =

+  Create a database before trying to connect

 Insert your MySQL credentials.
 Test to see if it works by typing npm start in the terminal.

+Add .env file to gitIgnore by typing .env